Paramount Hotel: 1950s to early 1980s

 The hotel's operators leased the Paramount's basement as a theater in December 1960 to the partnership of Irving Maidman and Norman Twain.
 Russell Patterson renovated the basement into the Mayfair Theatre, a 299-seat off-Broadway venue, which opened in March 1961.
 The following May, a real-estate syndicate headed by Frank H. Klein, Sheldon Hertz, Blair H. Goldberg, and Robert M. Rose acquired the Paramount's leasehold, and the Courtesy Operating Corporation took over the hotel's operations.
 At the time, the previous owners had spent $750,000 over the previous five years to renovate the hotel.
 The Mayfair lasted two years as an off-Broadway house before Maidman converted it to a cabaret venue.
 The hotel was sold yet again in the late 1960s, and its basement operated as a burlesque venue by 1969.
 In addition, a production studio for Sear Sound was built within the hotel in 1972.
-During much of the 1970s, the basement operated as a Broadway-class theater.
+During much of the 1970s, the basement operated as a Broadway-class theater, while the hotel itself was called the Century-Paramount.

-By 1980, the building was operating as a mid-priced hotel called the Century-Paramount, with single rooms ranging from $36 to $46 per night.
+By 1980, the Century-Paramount was operating as a mid-priced hotel with single rooms ranging from $36 to $46 per night.
 A reviewer at the time said that, though the rooms were "not quaint" with excessively small closets, the reviewer said that "everything is well-kept".
 The next year, the Century Theatre in the hotel's basement was closed and converted to a school for accountants.
 During the mid-1980s, The New York Times characterized the hotel as "a scruffy tourist stop off Eighth Avenue", appealing to "low-budget European travelers willing to sleep four to a room".
 The New York City Landmarks Preservation Commission (LPC) had started considering protecting the interior of the Century-Paramount's basement as an official city landmark in 1982, with discussions continuing over the next several years; The LPC denied landmark status to the basement interior in 1987, during a wide-ranging effort to grant landmark status to Broadway theaters.